Karvp/tls-client-simple-file-uploader/README.md

 # License
 See [License](./LICENSE)
 # The last word
 I’m *still learning the ropes*, and my code definitely has room for improvement.
 I sincerely value any contributions or feedback.
 If you have any questions, feel free to open an issue.
+And... sorry for my poor English 😅